DennisFaucher/networkflowlucid/README.md

 ## Capture the Network Flows

 There are many tools to capture network packets.
 I found ntop the easiest to use and ntop has database-writing built in.
-If you want ntop to see all packets and not just the packets destined fo the host ntop is running on, you need to first place your network switch in Promiscous Mode.
+If you want ntop to see all packets and not just the packets destined for the host ntop is running on, you need to first place your network switch in Promiscous Mode.
 I placed the Standard vSwitch in my two ESXI hosts in Promiscous Mode with these steps:

 * Select a host in the vSphere Web Client
 * Select the Configure tab